IAA-ULB/MOCCa/experiments/readme.md

 Atfer Franky built `mpi4py/4.0.1-iimpi-2024a` which links mpi4py to the same `libmpi.so` file as `iimkl` the problem was gone and `BLACS` correctly picks up the MPI initialization by `mpi4py`.

+## Using pyscalapack `Context` and `Array` objects

+Apparently, pyscalapack `Array` objects do not remain after the containing pyscalapack `Context` is destroyed.

+> [!NOTE]
+> You must create and keep a pyscalapack context alive while using an `Array` object.
+Once the context is gone the `Array` object is no longer valid.